-Remember the Titans.
 Denzel Washington plays a high school football coach in 1970s Alexandria, Virginia.
 Washington is given the head coaching job in the middle of the integration wars.
 Making matters worse, he replaces Will Patton, the soft-spoken former coach, who responds with a bruised ego but a determination to stay on as an assistant coach for “his boys.”
 There are racial tensions between Washington and Patton and between the now integrated high school football team.

-“THIS IS A VALUABLE LESSON.”
+“THIS IS A VALUABLE TEACHING MOMENT, SON.”

 As for what one would hope could be a saving grace in a sports picture, the football is laughably inauthentic.
 Altman filmed better sports footage in M*A*S*H.

 If your intelligence isn’t insulted, as the screenwriter might observe, “Houston, we have a problem.”